-$$G = M + LN + PN \tag{11}$$
+$$G = M + LN + PN \tag{II}$$

-4.2.
+3.2.
 Cosmic evolution in theism

-From our relation (5), it is possible that the cosmic evolution is directed towards the development of life, mind and self-consciousness, as it is suggested by Russian cosmism, Teilhard Chardin, and the anthropic principle56.
+From our relation (5), it is possible that the cosmic evolution is directed towards the development of life, mind and self-consciousness, as it is suggested by Russian cosmism, Teilhard Chardin, and the anthropic principle55.
 Moreover, the idea that self-consciousness has a natural task to explore the Universe and the nature of the super-natural also fits smoothly to this picture:

-$$SN \rightarrow M \rightarrow LI$$ , $MD \rightarrow SC \rightarrow U$, SN
+$$SN \to M \to LI$$ , $MD \to SC \to U$, SN

-5. Dualism
+4. Dualism

 Dualism is a philosophy that is defined by the Encyclopaedia Britannica as the use of two irreducible, heterogeneous principles (sometimes in conflict, sometimes complementary) to explain all of reality or some broad aspect of it (metaphysical dualism).
-Examples of metaphysical Dualism are God and the world, spirit and matter, mind and body, and immaterial and material substance57.
+Examples of metaphysical Dualism are God and the world, spirit and matter, mind and body, and immaterial and material substance56.